-12 breakfasts, 12 lunches and 10 dinners included as per the itinerary.
+12 x breakfasts, 12 x lunches, 10 x dinners included.

 Flight arrangements

 Flight inclusive from price

 Our 'Flight inclusive from' price is based on the best fare available at the time of printing.
 As airfares change on a constant basis, this should be used only as a guide price.
 Rest assured that, at the time of booking, we will endeavour to get the best possible price for the flights you need.
 Remember, the earlier you book the greater your chances of securing the best fare.